 Teach English in Italy

-BARI: Part-time English teacher wanted.
+FLORENCE: Native English speaker wanted.
 Start now.
 Contact...

 Your Teach in Italy Library

 Highly acclaimed employment guide with job list!
 New second edition - a completely updated employment guide, expanded with an important chapter on teaching techniques.
 Available as an updated eBook (immediate download PDF).
 112 pages, only €20.
 Same low price!

 "...a detailed, comprehensive guide."
 Times Educational Supplement.

 English for Italian Students How to teach ESL to beginning students: everything you need to do your job!

 Revolt of the Children a novel about winning, with glossary, for your advanced students.